Cockney: England

-Certain features of cockney – Th-fronting, L-vocalisation, T-glottalisation, and the fronting of the GOAT and GOOSE vowels – have spread across the south-east of England and, to a lesser extent, to other areas of Britain.
+Certain features of Cockney – Th-fronting, L-vocalisation, T-glottalisation, and the fronting of the GOAT and GOOSE vowels – have spread across the south-east of England and, to a lesser extent, to other areas of Britain.
 However, Clive Upton has noted that these features have occurred independently in some other dialects, such as TH-fronting in Yorkshire and L-vocalisation in parts of Scotland.

-The term Estuary English has been used to describe London pronunciations that are slightly closer to RP than Cockney.
+The term Estuary English has been used to describe London pronunciations slightly closer to RP than Cockney.
 The variety first came to public prominence in an article by David Rosewarne in the Times Educational Supplement in October 1984.
 Rosewarne argued that it may eventually replace Received Pronunciation in the south-east.
 The phonetician John C. Wells collected media references to Estuary English on a website.
 Writing in April 2013, Wells argued that research by Joanna Przedlacka "demolished the claim that EE was a single entity sweeping the southeast.
 Rather, we have various sound changes emanating from working-class London speech, each spreading independently".

-Pearly tradition

-The Pearly Kings and Queens are famous as an East End institution, but that perception is not wholly correct as they are found in other places across London, including Peckham and Penge in south London.